BackBuild your own Website: Session 6 Previous session Course Index Next session

 #Feedback {Text-align: Center}

 You can see that in the Print style-sheet I'm saying that the Header division (which includes the logo and all the menu buttons) is not to be displayed.
-Similarly the block of buttons which you can see at the top of https://colinhume.com/dt.htm.
+Similarly the block of buttons which you can see at the top of dt.htm.
 I've specified zero margins for the Main division, because the normal style-sheet specifies 8 pixel margins and I want to override that when printing — the browser will create print margins anyway.
 I've added a division called NoPrint for the “Back” button which appears just before the page title, and specified that it's not to be printed.
 Originally I had the Back button, then a couple of spaces, then the title.
 When I stopped printing the button I was still giving the two spaces before the title, so I've removed the spaces from the source and generated them in the Display version using Margin-right — I originally used Padding-right but that meant when you clicked on the button the outline was wrong!
 Similarly I've added a division called Feedback for the centred button which is displayed at the end of every page but is not to be printed.

 I added the #All section when I discovered that Firefox would only print the first page (60 or so lines) — indeed the Print Preview said it was page 1 of 1.
 In my main style sheet I use Position: Absolute for this section, which somehow means that Firefox takes it out of the main flow and doesn't do anything clever like splitting the division into pages!
-I believe this also caused IE to do funny things if there was a whole chunk of text in italics.

 The bottom line is — if you've used my suggested way of putting the menu down the left-hand side, you really do need a Print style-sheet to negate the Absolute positioning.